chef/automate/components/automate-chef-io/content/docs/configuration.md

 #### Setting Elasticsearch Heap

 The Elasticsearch heap size can, and in most cases should, be set to 50% of the available system memory.
-However, there are important caveats covered in the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html) which should be carefully reviewed and considered.
+However, there are important caveats covered in the [Elasticsearch heap size documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html) which should be carefully reviewed and considered.

 For the purposes of an example, a system with 32GB of memory can have its Elasticsearch heap